onelivesleft/PrettyErrors/README.md

 The installer will ask you if you want to add `pretty_errors` to your `sitecustomize.py`.
 If you do then it will be used whenever you run *any* python file; you won't have to import it manually.

-If you say no, but want to add it later, you can do so by manually editting the file, or simply running `pretty_errors`:
+If you say no, but want to add it later, you can do so by manually editting the file, or by running `pretty_errors`:
 ```bash
 python -m pretty_errors
 ```